A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-The course explores the relationship between performance and social justice which takes on a greater sense of urgency today as we face what Christina Sharpe would term `immanent and imminent death¿ (p.13) That is, the persistent threat of domination and the lived experience of marginalized communities.
+The course explores the relationship between performance and social justice which takes on a greater sense of urgency today as we face what Christina Sharpe would term `immanent and imminent death¿.
+That is, the persistent threat of domination and the lived experience of marginalized communities.
 Therefore, how do we attend to physical, social, and figurative annihilation through our art practices?
+How can we use our defiant and deviant bodies as tools for survival and transformation?

 Class Number